rebelsky/sams-assorted-musings-reflections/week-in-review-2020-01-20.md

 Like mom, I was disappointed in _Jesus Christ, Superstar_.
 I have most of the album of the film memorized; it was on my regular playlist when I was a kid.
-It's probably where I learned about christianity.
-I even recall discussing it in junior high and realizing that I knew more than some christians about this stuff (e.g., that the Virgin Mary and Mary Magdalene were different people).
+It's probably where I learned about Christianity.
+I even recall discussing it in junior high and realizing that I knew more than some Christians about this stuff (e.g., that the Virgin Mary and Mary Magdalene were different people).
 Anyway, back to the show.
 The set was kind of boring.
-I'm not sure if they were trying to hearken back to the stage they used in the early 1970's but it did not have the design flair I've seen in most recent shows.
+I'm not sure if they were trying to hearken back to the stage they used in the early 1970s, but it did not have the design flair I've seen in most recent shows.
 I thought the actor who played JC's voice was mediocre at best.